-Sodium carbonate, sodium chloride, sodium hydroxide and sodium hydrogen carbonate, biological importance of sodium and potassium.
+Sodium chloride, sodium hydroxide and biological importance of sodium and potassium.

-Calcium oxide and Calcium carbonate and industrial uses of lime and limestone, biological importance of Magnesium and Calcium
+Calcium oxide and Calcium carbonate and industrial uses of lime and limestone, biological importance of Magnesium and Calcium.

-Unit XI: Some p-Block Elements
+Unit XI: Some p -Block Elements

-General Introduction to p-Block Elements
+General Introduction to p -Block Elements

-Group 13 Elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous properties of first element of the group, Boron-physical and chemical properties, some important compounds: borax, boric acids, boron hydrides, Aluminium: reactions with acids and alkalies, uses.
+Group 13 Elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous properties of first element of the group, Boron - physical and chemical properties, some important compounds, boron hydrides, Aluminium: Reactions with acids and alkalies, uses.

-Group 14 Elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous behaviour of first element of the group, Carbon - catenation, allotropic forms, physical and chemical properties, uses of some important compounds, oxides.
+Group 14 Elements: General introduction, electronic configuration, occurrence, variation of properties, oxidation states, trends in chemical reactivity, anomalous behaviour of first elements of the group, Carbon -catenation, allotropic forms, physical and chemical properties.

-Important compounds of silicon and their uses: silicon tetrachloride, silicones, silicates and zeolites.
+Important compounds of silicon and their uses: silicates and zeolites.

-Unit XII: Organic Chemistry - Some Basic Principles and Techniques (Periods 14)
+Unit XII: Organic Chemistry -Some Basic Principles and Technique (Periods 14)

-General introduction, methods of qualitative and quantitative analysis, classification and IUPAC nomenclature of organic compounds
+General introduction, methods of qualitative and quantitative analysis, classification and IUPAC nomenclature of organic compounds.